 If I derive business profits or receive rental income in addition to my salary, should I elect personal assessment?

 You may elect personal assessment if you have to pay Profits Tax and/or Property Tax apart from Salaries Tax.
 Depending on your situation, the election of personal assessment may reduce your tax liability but sometimes it may not.

-For Personal tax allowances and deductions, please click here to download.
+For Personal tax allowances and deductions, please click the button below to download.

 PKF Hong Kong's professional tax advisors provide comprehensive tax and business advisory services in respect of the Hong Kong tax regime.
 Please do not hesitate to contact our tax team if you need more information in this regard.